BAndresen/BAndresen/README.md

 My career began as a Dive Shop Manager at Canada’s Oldest Diving Club, located on the University of British Columbia (UBC) campus.
 Over 14 years, I managed annual budgets, drove both e-commerce and in-person sales, and organized course logistics.
 Additionally, I served as a PADI Scuba Diving Instructor, certifying hundreds of students and achieving the highest rank of PADI Course Director.
 As a Course Director, I focused on professional development, conducting Instructor Development Courses at UBC for 10 years with a 100% candidate pass rate on the PADI Instructor Exam.

-Committed to improving safety in the diving industry, I served as the Diving Safety Officer for UBC for three years.
-I coordinated with the BC Coroner's Office after incidents to analyze scuba diving accidents, and published annual fatality reports to promote awareness, safety, and risk management.

-I am also dedicated to fostering a love of underwater exploration in the next generation.
-For seven years, I volunteered with the Big Brothers of Greater Vancouver, organizing charity events and offering free Discover Scuba Diving Sessions at the UBC Aquatic Center.

 </p>

 #### Languages and Tools: